WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/i.md

 If a graphic is enclosed in a rectangular border, then refer to it as a *button*.
 If it is not enclosed in a rectangular border, and doesn't initiate an action when clicked, then refer to it as an *icon*.

 If an icon doesn't have any label or name, and you have to use a descriptor, use a contextually relevant term.
-Describe the icon's appearance or function.
+Describe the icon's appearance or function and include an inline graphic of the icon.
+Don't enclose the icon in parentheses.
 Use lowercase.
 It's OK to use the word *icon* in discussions about the icon itself.

 See also [button](https://make.wordpress.org/docs/style-guide/word-list/b/#button), [symbol](https://make.wordpress.org/docs/style-guide/word-list/s/#symbol).